luau-lang/rfcs/docs/vector-library.md

 `vector.create(x: number, y: number, z: number): vector`

 Creates a new vector with the given components.
-In 4-wide mode, the forth `w` component value is set to 0.0.
+In 4-wide mode, the fourth `w` component value is set to 0.0.

 `vector.create(x: number, y: number, z: number, w: number): vector`